 Is an IRA right for you?

-FAQs about opening an IRA
+FAQ about how to open an IRA

 How much does it cost to open an IRA?

 The cost of opening an IRA depends on the provider.
-Some banks and brokerages will do it for free, while others require a relatively small fee.
+Some banks and brokerages will do it for free, while others charge a relatively small fee.
 Check with your provider to make sure there aren't excessive maintenance fees for handling your investments.

 How much should a beginner invest in an IRA?